crukci-bioinformatics/clarityclient/src/site/markdown/index.md

 The 2.31 and later versions of the library has been updated to work with Clarity 6, supporting version 2.31+ of the Clarity API.
-The opportunity has been taken to move things on with the client with this release.
-It is now based on Java 11 and is packaged with Java's module information.
+The opportunity has been taken to move things on with the client with this release. -It is now based on Java 11- and is packaged with Java's module information.
 It has also provided a sensible time to do some repackaging, reflecting Genologics' disappearance as a separate company after its purchase by and absorbtion into Illumina.